Kristina01111000/Drws_site/README.md

 - in peepso logo height has to be in px, not %
 - non-members cannot get access to courses, can view the headings
  	- fixed it in learndash settings, still can't figure out peepso setting
-- pages aloowed to nonmembers:
+- pages allowed to nonmembers:
 	- promo
 	- login
 	- registration